-Shares sold by the underwriters to the public will initially be offered at the initial offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
-The underwriters may offer the shares through one or more of their affiliates or selling agents.
-If all the shares are not sold at the initial public offering price, Maxim may change the offering price and the other selling terms.
-Upon execution of the underwriting agreement, the underwriters will be obligated to purchase the shares at the prices and upon the terms stated therein.
+Units sold by the underwriters to the public will initially be offered at the offering price set forth on the cover of this prospectus.
+Any Units sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
+The underwriters may offer the Units through one or more of their affiliates or selling agents.
+If all the Units are not sold at the public offering price, Maxim may change the offering price and the other selling terms.
+Upon execution of the underwriting agreement, the underwriters will be obligated to purchase the Units at the prices and upon the terms stated therein.

-The underwriting discount is equal to the public offering price per share, less the amount paid by the underwriters to us per share.
+The underwriting discount is equal to the public offering price per Unit, less the amount paid by the underwriters to us per Unit.
 The underwriting discount was determined through an arms' length negotiation between us and the underwriters.
-We have agreed to sell the shares of common stock to the underwriters at the offering price of \$ per share, which represents the public offering price of our shares set forth on the cover page of this prospectus less a 8.0% underwriting discount.
+We have agreed to sell the Units of common stock to the underwriters at the offering price of \$\\$ per share of common stock, and \$0.01 per Warrant, which represents the public offering price of our Units set forth on the cover page of this prospectus less a 7.0% underwriting discount.